 More than three decades after the sanctuary movement began, churches are still helping undocumented immigrants plan for the worst.
 At a Presbyterian church in East Oakland, a group is using participatory bilingual theater to teach immigrants their constitutional rights.
 A woman in one scene demands ICE show her a warrant.

 Rosa Gonzalez, a facilitator with the show, says training immigrant communities is important.
 She says living in a sanctuary city isn’t enough, if the community isn’t prepared.

 “It takes practice, it takes courage, it takes knowing our rights, to be able to put that into action,” Gonzalez says.

 Sanctuary state legislation moves forward

 Sanctuary city supporters and opponents both agree President Trump needs help from local law enforcement if he wants to meet his deportation goals.
-But in California at least, that kind of help might get harder to come by.
-In the coming months, the state legislature will consider restricting local police from communicating with immigration agents.
-Many say that would turn California into a sanctuary state.
+But in this state at least, that kind of help might get harder to come by.
+This year, California became a sanctuary state, a move that limits cooperation with immigration agents even more.

 This story is a part of Hey Area, KALW's collaborative reporting project.
 Got a question for Hey Area?
 Ask it below.

 Sharmila Kanagalingam is an international nonprofit fundraising and communications consultant in Oakland.
 Born in Malaysia and educated in three continents, Sharmila began her American journey as a college student in Michigan.
 She takes pride in being a global citizen and celebrates what she calls “America’s perfectly imperfect society.”